Brett Mason

-Brett John Mason (born 5 March 1962) is a former Australian politician and a Liberal/Liberal National of Queensland member of the Australian Senate from 1 July 1999 to 15 April 2015, representing the state of Queensland.
+Brett John Mason (born 5 March 1962) is an Australian former politician and diplomat.
+He was a Liberal/Liberal National of Queensland member of the Australian Senate from 1 July 1999 to 15 April 2015, representing the state of Queensland.
 Mason was the Australian Ambassador to the Netherlands from September 2015 to August 2018.

 Education

 Mason completed BA and LLB(Hons) degrees at the Australian National University, an MPhil degree in International Relations at Trinity Hall, University of Cambridge, and a PhD degree at Griffith University.

 Parliamentary career

-Following Mason's entry into the Senate in 1999, he was appointed Parliamentary Secretary to the Minister for Health and Ageing in the Howard Government from 21 March 2007 to 3 December 2007, and appointed Parliamentary Secretary to the Minister for Foreign Affairs in the Abbott Government from 18 September 2013 to 23 December 2014.
+Following Mason's entry into the Senate in 1999, he was appointed Parliamentary Secretary to the Minister for Health and Ageing in the Howard government from 21 March 2007 to 3 December 2007, and appointed Parliamentary Secretary to the Minister for Foreign Affairs in the Abbott government from 18 September 2013 to 23 December 2014.

 Along with senators Mitch Fifield and Mathias Cormann, Mason was one of the first to resign from the Coalition front bench in 2009 over the Shadow Cabinet's decision to support Kevin Rudd's ETS.

 On 24 March 2015, Mason announced he intended to resign from the Senate prior to the parliament's budget sittings in May.
 He resigned on 15 April 2015.
 The casual vacancy resulting from his resignation was filled by the appointment of Joanna Lindgren on 21 May 2015.